upenn-libraries/metridoc-app/README.md

 ```

 You should see a simple home page listing installed applications (which there are none).
 You can log in as admin with
 user name `admin` and password `password` to see the admin components.
+At this point the application is running on an
+in memory database, so any changes you make will be lost upon a restart.